08.06.2021 The sections prior Admissions11.05.2021 Admissions30.04.2021 The sections prior Admissions25.04.2021 Admissions

 - each student has a separate room.

 Please see the section titled "medical advice" above.

 If you do not follow the self-isolation and other rules set by the government and the university, you are in the risk of losing your student status and we will file an application to terminate your D-visa/residence permit.

-If you must self-isolate for 10 days upon your arrival in Estonia, you can work/study remotely (online) during your self-isolation period.
+If you must self-isolate upon your arrival in Estonia, you can work/study remotely (online) during your self-isolation period.

 No. When you are in quarantine, you cannot leave your accommodation at all - this happens when you test positive for COVID-19.
 Self-isolation means that you must refrain from unessential contacts and you may leave your place of residence or permanent place of stay only to see a doctor, to purchase food, essentials and medicines, or in the event of an emergency.

-The students of non-EU countries, if the country that you depart or transit from is not listed here, you must take the COVID-19 test once you arrive in Estonia.
+The students of non-EU countries, if the country you depart or transit from is not listed here, you must take the first COVID-19 test once you arrive in Estonia.

 If your testing takes place later than 24 hours after arrival, since there are no vacancies in the testing labs, please take the first available time for testing.

 There is a possibility to take the first test at a temporary testing point at Tallinn Airport based on a doctor’s referral note (issued on the spot, It takes about 5 minutes to complete the referral note and give a sample.) as well as in the pedestrian area of terminals A and D of the Port of Tallinn.
 People are tested on a first-come, first-served basis.
 The testing points are open each day until the last ship and air passengers arrive.
 Foreigners can take the test at a cost of 52 euros and can pay on the spot by card.